easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### Groovy

-Groovy is a powerful, optionally typed and dynamic language, with static-typing and static compilation capabilities, for the Java platform aimed at improving developer productivity thanks to a concise, familiar and easy to learn syntax.
+Groovy is a powerful, optionally typed and dynamic language, with static-typing and static compilation capabilities, for the Java platform aimed at improving developer productivity thanks to a concise, familiar and simple to learn syntax.

 *homepage*: <https://groovy-lang.org>